 You can expect the recovery to be similar to your original experience.
 Swelling and bruising is to be expected, along with a stuffy nose sensation for several days following your procedure.
 As the days pass, your corrected nose will settle into place.
 Dr. Few will be carefully monitoring your progress and will evaluate how your recovery is progressing to ensure all goes as it should.
 Plan on missing a week or two of work to focus upon healing and recovery.
 Eating healthy foods, drinking plenty of water, avoiding any alcoholic beverages, and limiting your physical activities all aid in a speedier recovery.

 Any surgical procedure carries some risk, and the original surgeon may or may not be responsible for what occurred in your case.
 Some common complications can arise that must be surgically corrected, including:

-If you had a rhinoplasty and are unhappy with the appearance or function of your nose, you are probably a candidate for revision rhinoplasty.
+If you had a rhinoplasty and are unhappy with the appearance or function of your nose, you are probably a candidate for our Chicago revision rhinoplasty.
 Very minor issues may have the possibility of correction that doesn’t involve surgery, such as the use of a dermal filler – but those corrections fade with time.
 The first step is to meet with Dr. Few, so he can evaluate the current condition of your nose and advise you about what needs to be done to create a natural looking nose – that suits your facial structure.